 Below is a promotional video showcasing the FlyOver Canada at Christmas film.
 As you’ll see, it includes scenes from the original FlyOver Canada film about Canada, but has extra magical scenes with a wonderful Christmas-y theme.

 Below are some suggestions and things to know to help you make the most out of your Christmas experience at FlyOver Canada.

-TIP #3: If you are a college student, a young-looking senior, a BC resident or member of the military, don’t forget to take your ID.
+TIP #2: If you are a college student or a young-looking senior, don’t forget to take your ID.

-For more information about the venue during the winter holiday season, click Christmas at FlyOver Canada.
+For more information about the venue and its shows, see the FlyOver Canada website.

 For information about the attraction in general and at other times of the year, click FlyOver Canada.